2025 Nepalese Gen Z protests: Background

 On 4 September 2025, the Government of Nepal ordered the shutdown of 26 social media platforms, including Facebook, X, YouTube, LinkedIn, Reddit, Signal, and Snapchat, for failing to register under the Ministry of Communication and Information Technology's new rules.
 According to People's Dispatch, the registration requirement had been motivated in part as a way to enable the enforcement of a new Digital Services Tax and stricter value-added tax rules on foreign e-service providers in an effort to boost revenue.
-However, critics alleged the shutdown was prompted by a social media trend highlighting nepotism, focusing on the undue privileges enjoyed by the children and relatives of influential political leaders.
+However, critics alleged the shutdown was prompted by a social media trend highlighting nepotism, focusing on the privileges enjoyed by the children and relatives—nicknamed "Nepo Babies" or "Nepo Kids"—of influential political leaders.

 According to People's Dispatch, the media platform ban had a significant impact on Nepalese political economy.
-33% of the Nepalese GDP comes from remittances, with hundreds of thousands of exit permits being issued, alongside 20% youth unemployment.
+Of the Nepalese GDP, 33% comes from remittances, with hundreds of thousands of exit permits being issued, alongside 20.8% youth unemployment.
 These remittances keep thousands of households afloat and pay import bills, and also indicate a lack of structural transformation in the domestic economy toward an employment-first model, pushing the youth into work in online spaces.
 Banning social media thus threatened youth livelihood.

 Prior to the protests, the average Nepali citizen made per year, while families of the country's ruling elite displayed their wealth on social media.
 This "Nepo Kid" trend prompted significant public anger, particularly from Generation Z users.
 The median age of Nepal's population is 25, meaning that a large part of the population is in Gen Z, the age group that uses social media the most.
-This relatively young population, combined with the country's largely rural, rough terrain and substantial migration abroad, leads Nepal to have some of the highest social media usage in South Asia.
-48% of Nepalese have a social media account while only 33.7% of Indians have a social media account.
+This relatively young population, combined with the country's largely rural, rough terrain and substantial migration abroad, leads to Nepal having one of the highest social media usage rates in South Asia, about 48% of Nepalese using social media.

+According to Himal Southasian, the protests were "a long time coming," fueled by a "long series of corruption scandals." involving the political and business establishment, which reinforced a "dismal view of the system."
+The report further noted that while Nepal has progressed since the civil war, the process has been "slow and tortuous," with public services remaining poor despite high tax burdens.